All posts

 14 April 2025 · 8 min read

-What Bumble BFF Does Well
+What Bumble BFF does well

 For general friend-finding — meeting people to hang out with over time — Bumble BFF works reasonably well and has a meaningful user base.

-Bumble BFF's limitations become clear in event contexts:
+Bumble BFF's limitations become clear in event contexts.

 It's not location-specific to events.
 When you're at a music festival, Bumble BFF shows you people in your general area of the city, not specifically people at the same festival.
 You might match with someone on the other side of town.

-No ephemeral context.
+There's also no ephemeral context.
 Bumble BFF involves building a persistent profile and accumulating connections.
 For people who want to meet someone at a single event without creating a permanent social media profile, this is overkill.

-FirstMove as an Alternative
+FirstMove as an alternative

 FirstMove is designed specifically for the live event scenario.
 Where Bumble BFF asks "who in my city might be a good friend?", FirstMove asks "who is here at this event right now and open to connecting?"

 FirstMove is free to download on iOS and Android, and doesn't require building a full social profile before you can use it at an event.
+For a side-by-side, see Bumble BFF vs FirstMove.

-Feature Comparison
+Feature comparison

 Feature | Bumble BFF | FirstMove